Extensible Stylesheets

 programming shenanigans it’s a perpetual rabbit hole.
 Here’s my practical notes

-in a web context for adding style and
+for working with XML and XSLT in a web context for adding style and

 presentation while maintaining a bit of sanity.